 Now both dogs have something in common — they see you are the boss.

-Let your older dog see good things happen when the puppy or new dog is around.
+Let your older dog see good things happen when the puppy is around.

 Give both dogs lots of treats and tons of praise for staying calm.

-Take care not to show favoritism to the new dog.
+Take care not to show favoritism to the second dog.
 That can easily make the older dog jealous.

 Spend quality time alone with your older dog.
 Make sure he doesn’t feel like he’s being replaced.
 Secure dogs are happy dogs.